jmazanec15/documentation-website/_install-and-configure/configuring-opensearch/vector-search/index.md

 # Vector Search Settings

-The k-NN plugin adds several new cluster settings and index settings.
+There are several dedicated settings for vector search adds several new cluster settings.
 To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 ## Cluster settings

-The following table lists all available cluster-level k-NN settings.
+The following table lists all available cluster-level vector search settings.
 For more information about cluster settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/#updating-cluster-settings-using-the-api) and [Updating cluster settings using the API]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/#updating-cluster-settings-using-the-api).

 Setting | Static/Dynamic | Default | Description
 :--- | :--- | :--- | :---